-That the Board approve the final version of the 2023-2025 Business Plan, which will be made publicly available in both print and online.
+That the Board approve the final version of the 2023-2025 Business Plan.
+Subject to any additional input or changes that Board may direct, this final version will be made publically available in both print and online.

 SARNIA POLICE SERVICE